neagle/n3/src/content/posts/aviation.md

     - ½ oz lemon juice
     - ½ oz maraschino liqueur
     - ¼ oz creme de violette
   directions: "Shake with ice and strain into a chilled cocktail glass.
-Garnish with a cherry, ideally dropped (carefully) to the bottom of the drink without a pick to look like a sunset.
+Garnish with a cherry, placed at the bottom of the drink look like a setting sun.
 (Avoid getting extra drops of the cherry juice in the drink when you add it.)"
 ---

 ## Notes